Constraining axial non-standard neutrino interactions with MINOS and MINOS+: Summary and discussion

 \section{Summary and discussion}

 We have studied the NC events collected by MINOS and MINOS+ far and near detectors to probe axial Non-Standard Interactions (NSI) of neutrinos with the $u$ and $d$ quarks.
 Since the energy spectra of MINOS and MINOS+ cover all scattering regimes from the quasi-elastic to resonance and then to DIS, we have included all these regimes in our computation.
 We have used NuWro \cite{nuwro_github,Juszczak:2005zs,Golan:2012rfa,Golan:2012wx} to account for the nuclear effects in the scattering.
 Tab. \ref{tab:bounds} shows the 90 \% C.L. bounds on the $ee$, $e\tau$ and $\tau\tau$ components of the NSI couplings, comparing them with the previous bounds in the literature and the future reach of an ideal DUNE-like experiment with negligible systematic errors.
 Before the present paper, the $ee$, $\tau\tau$ and $\tau e$ components of the isospin singlet NSI ({\it i.e.,} $\epsilon_{\alpha \beta}^{Au}=\epsilon_{\alpha \beta}^{Ad}$ with $\alpha,\beta \in \{ e, \tau\}$) were unconstrained.
 We have found that MINOS and MINOS+ constrain the absolute values of the $e\tau$ and $\tau \tau$ components of isospin singlet NSI to be smaller than $\sim 0.3$.
-Moreover, they constrain the absolute value of the $ee$ component to be smaller than 1.5.
+We have also studied the degeneracies among the NSI couplings when they are simultaneously allowed to be nonzero.
+The results are shown in Fig.~\ref{Triangle-Au=Ad}.

 For the general values of $\epsilon^{Au}/\epsilon^{Ad}$, the bound from MINOS and MINOS+ on the $\tau\tau$ components surpass the previous bounds in the literature.
-The MINOS(+) bound on the $ee$ and $e\tau$ components are not compatible with the previous bounds for $\epsilon^{Au}/\epsilon^{Ad}\ne 1$ but, with a high confidence level, MINOS(+) rules out the non-trivial disconnected solutions that were found in the previous data.
-We have also derived the bounds on $\epsilon_{\mu \alpha}^{Aq}$ from MINOS(+) data but they are not competitive with the present bounds \cite{Davidson:2003ha}.
+The MINOS(+) bounds on the $ee$ and $e\tau$ components are not competitive with the previous bounds for $\epsilon^{Au}/\epsilon^{Ad}\ne 1$ but, with a high confidence level, MINOS(+) rules out the non-trivial disconnected solutions that were found in the previous data.
+We have also derived the bounds on $\epsilon_{\mu \alpha}^{Aq}$ from the MINOS(+) data but they are not competitive with the present bounds \cite{Davidson:2003ha}.
 Moreover, we studied the effects of both vector and axial non-standard interaction of neutrinos with the $s$ quark.
 The bounds from MINOS(+) on $\epsilon^{Vs}$ and $\epsilon^{As}$ are of order of $O(1)$.

 As discussed in \cite{Abbaslu:2023vqk}, the future DUNE experiment can probe much smaller values of the axial NSI.
 If an excess (rather than a deficit) of the NC events at DUNE relative to the SM prediction is discovered, it would be a strong hint in favor of NSI within a certain range of couplings because most of alternative beyond standard model scenarios such as the oscillation to the sterile neutrinos predict only a deficit of the NC events.